-Even though outsourcing for startups has traditionally been stigmatized as condemned to fail, these guidelines will help you choose the right model for your outsourcing engagement.
+Even though software development outsourcing for startups has traditionally been stigmatized as condemned to fail, these guidelines will help you choose the right model for your outsourcing engagement.

 Today's global IT outsourcing (ITO) industry sees a general trend of smaller, but more focused offshoring deals and increase of IT budgets for outsourcing engagements.
 Last year, corporate ITO budgets rose 23% at the median in spite of the general economic downturn and reached $251.7 billion globally.
 This year, global ITO spending is projected to reach $259 billion and many companies report intentions to outsource their web development projects.